ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

 .. note::

-    It's suggested that you make an Alpaca driver for a single device type and a single instance of that device.
+    It's suggested that you make an Alpaca driver for a single ASCOM device type and a single instance of that device.
 This roadmap is written with that in mind.

 Making this sample into your driver
 -----------------------------------